Compliance Watch:

 Characteristic Salaried Employees Hourly Employees

-Compensation Structure Receive a fixed salary on a regular basis regardless of the number of hours worked, quantity of work, and the quality of their work.
+Compensation Structure Receive a fixed salary on a regular basis regardless of the number of hours worked, the quantity of work, and the quality of their work.
 Paid based on an hourly basis.

 Overtime Eligibility May be exempt from overtime pay if they meet the federal criteria for exemption and work in select industries as defined by Wyoming overtime laws.
 Typically eligible for overtime pay for all time worked in excess of 40 hours in a workweek unless declared exempt by the state’s overtime laws.